 Facebook and AirBnB actually went around physically asking colleges and individual homeowners to sign up.
-Google and Amazon just made great products and there was not much competition around while they were growing - search engines and ecommerce.
+Google and Amazon just made great products and there was not much competition around while they were growing in terms of search engines and ecommerce.
 At least, not as much as some other industries.
 If you are selling jeans or women's accessories or car parts and kids' toys there is simply too much competition around.

 The growth of Facebook and Linkedin has more to do with the internet phenomenon known as 'Virality', more than marketing.
 Take the telephone.
 Your instrument is pretty much useless unless you have someone at the other end.
 So you tell a friend about it and they also get a phone so you both can talk.
 That is the strategy deployed by these networking companies.
 Users are incentivised to add more connections, hence the growth of FB and Linkedin.
 Now the whole world is on these two platforms.

 You can use digital marketing techniques to grow your business and reach out to people way beyond your immediate geography - that is one of its biggest advantages.
 The main thing to undertand with digital is that a lot of it is about measuring your results and fine-tuning them over time.